dissemia/disseminate/docs/language/tags/image.rst

          the css class to use for the image in ``html`` targets.

-      ``width=x``
+      ``width=x%``

-         the width of the image using the specified number
+         the width of the image using the percentage

          (for all targets)

       ``html.width=x``

-         the width of the image using the specified number.
+         the width of the image using the specified percentage.
 The width is used in the ``<img />`` tag.

          (``html`` targets)

       ``tex.width=x``

-         the width of the image using the specified number.
+         the width of the image using the specified percentage.
 The width is used in the ``\includegraphics`` macro.

          (``tex`` and ``pdf`` targets)